 While public service values are emphasized across the NASPAA Accreditation Standards, diversity and inclusion are most explicitly highlighted through three Standards: Standard 3.2 (Faculty Diversity), Standard 4.4 (Student Diversity), and Standard 5.1 (Universal Required Competencies).
 Together, these standards ensure programs promote mission, public service values, diversity, and inclusion not only through their recruitment, retention, and support of faculty and students, but through graduate competency: the ability to communicate and interact productively with a diverse and changing workforce and citizenry.
 For more detailed information on these, and other standards, please visit Standard-by-Standard guidance.

 In its implementation of Standards 3.2 and 4.4, COPRA seeks substantial evidence regarding programmatic efforts to promote diversity and a climate of inclusiveness, especially demonstrable evidence of good practice, a framework for evaluating diversity efforts, and the connection to the program’s mission and objectives.
 COPRA expects programs to demonstrate how they “promote diversity and a climate of inclusiveness” in a strategic diversity plan, developed with respect to a program’s unique mission and environment.
 Throughout the development process, it is recommended that programs take their unique context into consideration, including mission, goals, geographic location, and internal and external climate environments, as well as students.
 Thinking about these factors and actively engaging external stakeholders, faculty, and students in the planning and implementation process can ensure that diversity and inclusion efforts are integrated into the program’s core structures and decision-making processes.
 Tracking strategies and conducting periodic reviews of existing policies are also important ways programs can ensure that diversity efforts align with a program’s goals, objectives, and mission.
-Learn more about how to craft a Diversity Plan by listening to NASPAA’s Diversity Plans: Examples and Guidance for Development Voiceover PowerPoint or by exploring peer examples of Diversity Plans.
+Learn more about how to craft a Diversity Plan by listening to COPRA’s Diversity Plans: Examples and Guidance for Development Voiceover PowerPoint, referring to guidance from this workshop presented at NASPAA in 2017, or by exploring peer examples of Diversity Plans.

 While results show that MPA and MPP programs have diversified and improved certain dimensions of diversity over the years (see NASPAA’s 2013 Diversity Report), there are still opportunities for greater improvement and inclusion.
 The following webpages provides examples of diversity-related strategies and highlight other resources that may be useful for programs to employ, when considering how to best promote diversity and a climate of inclusiveness within their unique context.
 The list of resources is not meant to be comprehensive, rather it is intended to serve as a starting point for discussion, future research, and potential practices.
 Given the many dimensions of diversity, which vary within and across countries, COPRA recognizes that the practices adopted by one program may not work well in another and does not endorse any specific strategy; instead, it encourages programs to actively and strategically engage with students and stakeholders.
 When exploring potential strategies, it is important to consider the unique context and mission of the program, as the effectiveness of strategies may vary based on the program’s local, regional, or national environment.